WHCompSci/WHCompSci.github.io/README.md

 Now, whenever you make a change to your project, it should automatically reload in your browser.
 This makes it much easier to test your project.

-## How to commit your changes
-Committing your changes is how you save your changes to the repository.
-You can do this by pressing `Ctrl+Shift+G` or clicking the "Source Control" button on the left side of your screen.
-Then, type in a commit message and press the checkmark button.
-Then, press the three dots button and click "Push".
-This will push your changes to the repository.
-- Tip: You have to put in a commit message or it won't work.